Sustainability in construction: New Technologies

 The development of efficiency codes has prompted the development of new construction technologies and methods, many pioneered by academic departments of construction management that seek to improve efficiency and performance while reducing construction waste.

 New techniques of building construction are being researched, made possible by advances in 3D printing technology.
 In a form of additive building construction, similar to the additive manufacturing techniques for manufactured parts, building printing is making it possible to flexibly construct small commercial buildings and private habitations in around 20 hours, with built-in plumbing and electrical facilities, in one continuous build, using large 3D printers.
 Working versions of 3D-printing building technology are already printing 2 m of building material per hour as of January 2013, with the next-generation printers capable of 3.5 m per hour, sufficient to complete a building in a week.
 Dutch architect Janjaap Ruijssenaars's performative architecture 3D-printed building was scheduled to be built in 2014.
+A 2025 systematic literature review and framework development study found that integrating net-zero principles across construction material supply chains—via life-cycle assessment, digital tools (BIM), and stakeholder coordination—is critical for reducing embodied carbon and aligning with global climate targets.

 Over the years, the construction industry has seen a trend in IT adoption, something it always found hard to compete with when paired against other fields such as, the manufacturing or healthcare industries.
 Nowadays, construction is starting to see the full potential of technological advancements, moving on to paperless construction, using the power of automation and adopting BIM, the internet of things, cloud storage and co-working, and mobile apps, implementation of surveying drones, and more.

 In the current trend of sustainable construction, the recent movements of New Urbanism and New Classical architecture promote a sustainable approach towards construction, that appreciates and develops smart growth, architectural tradition and classical design.
 This is in contrast to modernist and short-lived globally uniform architecture, as well as opposing solitary housing estates and suburban sprawl.
 Both trends started in the 1980s.

 Timber is being introduced as a feasible material for skyscrapers (nicknamed "plyscrapers") thanks to new developments incorporating engineered timber, whose collective name is "mass timber" and includes cross-laminated timber.

 Industrial hemp is becoming increasingly recognised as an eco-friendly building material.
 It can be used in a range of ways, including as an alternative to concrete (known as 'hempcrete'), flooring, and insulation.
 King Charles is reported to have used hemp to insulate an eco-home.
 In December 2022, the United Nations Conference on Trade and Development (UNCTAD) emphasised hemp's versatility and sustainability, and advocated its use as a building material, in a report entitled 'Commodities at a glance: Special issue on industrial hemp'.